taylorelley/heroku-playwright-buildpack/README.md

 # Heroku Playwright Buildpack

 This buildpack installs all the needed dependencies to use Playwright with Chromium and Firefox on Heroku.
+It supports the heroku-18, heroku-20, heroku-22, and heroku-24 stacks.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/mxschmitt/heroku-playwright-example)